 5. Kershaw Taskmaster Folding Saw (2555X)

 Sturdy and durable, yet light is precisely what you need in an ultralight backpacking saw.
-At a mere three-point-five-two ounces, the Kershaw Taskmaster Folding Saw will surprise you.
+At a mere three-point-five-two ounce, the Kershaw Taskmaster Folding Saw will surprise you.
 Its high carbon steel blade is seven inches long, which is more than enough to get through most obstacles.

 Clear out a campsite, or cut wood for a fire faster.
 The glass-filled nylon handle is textured for a better grip.
 Plus, it’s reinforced for strength where you need it most.
 Kershaw is known for its durable products, and this is no exception.